celo-org/docs/docs/cli/account.md

 ## `celocli account:register-metadata`

-Register metadata URL for an account where users will be able to retieve the metadata file and verify your claims
+Register metadata URL for an account where users will be able to retrieve the metadata file and verify your claims

 ```
 USAGE